dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 Easier said than done right?
 When we get down to the nitty-gritty of actually getting our whole app running we had a lot of steps to complete and things to keep track of.
 Things like:

+- spining up a mongodb container

+- (Remembering to do this first or the other containers will crash when trying to connect to it)

 - cd-ing into the survey_server directory

 - building the image for the survey service